Type Ia supernova Hubble diagram with near-infrared and optical observations: Observations and data reduction

 \subsection{Near infrared imaging}

-The NIR photometry of the SNe was obtained at three facilities. $J$ and $H$ imaging of the three SDSS-II SNe was obtained at VLT/ISAAC \citep{moorwood98} and nine of the others were observed with NOTCAM at the Nordic Optical Telescope.
-Six SNe were observed at the Japanese InfraRed Survey Facility (IRSF) 1.4m telescope located at SAAO and equipped with the imaging camera SIRIUS, which can simultaneously observe in $JHKs$ bands.
+The NIR photometry of the SNe was obtained at three facilities. $J$ and $H$ imaging of the three SDSS-II SNe was obtained at VLT/ISAAC \citep{moorwood98} and nine of the others were observed with NOTCAM \citep{2000SPIE.4008..714A} at the Nordic Optical Telescope.
+Six SNe were observed at the Japanese InfraRed Survey Facility (IRSF) 1.4m telescope located at SAAO and equipped with the imaging camera SIRIUS \citep{2003SPIE.4841..459N}, which can simultaneously observe in $JHK_\mathrm{s}$ bands.
 Two of the SNe were observed both at IRSF and NOT.
-All three instruments are equipped with 1024$\times$1024 pixel Hawaii detectors and filters from the Mauna Kea Observatories Near-Infrared Filter Set (MKO) \citep{irfilt}.
+All three instruments are equipped with 1024$\times$1024 pixel Hawaii detectors and filters from the Mauna Kea Observatories Near-Infrared Filter Set (MKO)\footnote{At ISAAC the $J_\mathrm{s}$ filter was used, which corresponds to MKO $J$.} \citep{irfilt}.